For more information, call Heidi Solomon at 216.378.3434

 The Horvitz YouthAbility program serves disabled and at-risk youth by engaging them in volunteer service, vocational activities, and social enrichment.
 YouthAbility participants help themselves by helping others.

-Approximately 100 to 125 youth and young adults, ages 14-26, participate annually.
-Participants are placed in individual volunteer assignments based on their individual strengths and interests.
-The goals of these experiences are to develop job skills, explore possible future careers, gain self-confidence, and provide a valuable service to the agency of placement.
-Examples of placements include:
+Participants are placed in volunteer assignments based on their individual strengths and interests.
+Participants develop job skills, explore possible future careers, gain self-confidence, and provide a valuable service to the agency of placement.
+Placements include libraries, museums, hospitals, animal shelters, restaurants, and grooming salons.

-On-going group projects require a higher level of commitment on the part of the student.
+On-going group projects require a higher level of commitment on the part of the participant.
 Projects last most of the year and work toward specific goals.
-Participants develop specific skills related to the project, serve as community leaders as part of the project, and develop self-confidence.
-Examples include:
+Participants develop specific skills related to the project, serve as community leaders and develop self-confidence.
+Examples include creating and performing in a play about overcoming disabilities, and learning about advocacy and government through field trips.

 You can help support this innovative program with your donation.